Can Dash Cam Evidence Be Used in Accident Cases in North Carolina?

 They usually record using an SD card and are on a loop, so if the recording space is full it will begin to record over the older footage leaving you with the most up-to-date data.
 These dash cams can also record the rate at which you accelerate and decelerate.
 This could work against you if you are in an accident and you were speeding.

 One reason to get a dash cam is because memory can fade.
-If you are in an accident, or an incident happens on the road in front of you it is impossible to see or remember every detail.
+A dash cam can save, download, and share video evidence.
+If you are in an accident, or something happens on the road while you are traveling, it is impossible to see or remember every detail.
 You may also be in shock or confused after a crash.
 Clear footage of what happened can be very valuable.
 In terms of insurance claims, a dash cam can help build a strong case in your favor.

 Yes, dash cams are legal in North Carolina, but there are a few things you need to keep in mind.

 Dash cams are a relatively new technology and there are no current federal or state laws regulating their use.
 Truckers and law enforcement have been using dashboard cams for quite some time.
-However, only a small number of civilians use dashboard camera technology.
+However, a relatively small number of everyday drivers use dashboard camera technology.

-In many U.S states and cities, you do have the right to video record in public places, such as roads, where privacy is not expected.
+In many US states and cities, you do have the right to video record in public places, such as roads, where privacy is not expected.
 It is important to note that you cannot record on private property.
-An example would be a supermarket or mall parking lot.
+An example of public property would be a supermarket or mall parking lot.

 A dash cam can help you prove that another car ran a stop sign or red light or that the driver was driving recklessly.
 However, it is important to remember that a dash cam may work against you too.
 Depending on the type of camera you have, it may record you speeding, running a stop sign or using your phone.